zhirui-gao/Curve-Gaussian/README.md

 ```
 python edge_extraction/eval_replica.py
 ```
-This is only for calculating the number of curves and visualization since GT curves are not availabel.
+This is only for calculating the number of curves and visualization since GT curves are not available.